 The various actions may be brought by different parties.

 - Consumer class actions: only an association authorised to represent consumers at a national level may initiate proceedings on behalf of all consumers who have suffered loss or damage as a result of a breach of legal or contractual provisions by a professional or infringements of competition law, without the need for an express mandate from the consumers it represents and without the need to identify a particular number of consumers.
 The association must, however, present distinct individual cases to the court in support of its claim (Articles L.811-1 and R.811-1 of the French Consumer Code).

 - Health product liability: a class action may only be initiated by accredited, national or regional, associations of users of the French health system as per Article L. 1114-1 of the Public Health Code.

-- Discrimination: a class action may be initiated by (i) a representative trade union as defined in the French Labour Code or (ii) an association registered for at least five years and involved in combating discrimination or engaged in defending the rights of the disabled.
+- Discrimination: a class action may be initiated by (i) a representative trade union as defined in the French Labour Code or (ii) an association registered for at least five years and involved in combating discrimination or working in the field of disability.